92.7 MIX FM'S GIVE ME 5 FOR KIDS 2020

 This year we also contributed to the local Clown Doctor service, music and yoga therapy and the final year of the free TV Hire and Wi-Fi service at the Childrens Ward at Nambour Hospital before the move to the Sunshine Coast University Hospital (SCUH).

-Proceeds from this year's appeal were directed to the growth of the local Child Development Service, along with a CMAC video laryngcoscope for Emergency at Nambour, an Obstetric mannequin for training in the Birth Suite, sofa beds in the Childrens Ward and other equipment, staff training and the free 24/7 hire of television services in the Ward.
+Proceeds from 2015's appeal were directed to the growth of the local Child Development Service, along with a CMAC video laryngcoscope for Emergency at Nambour, an Obstetric mannequin for training in the Birth Suite, sofa beds in the Childrens Ward and other equipment, staff training and the free 24/7 hire of television services in the Ward.

-This year we relocated the team of paediatricians, Allied Health specialists and administratiive staff from their close confines at the Child Development Service Nambour Hospital to a much more suitable location at Wises Rd.
+In 2014 we relocated the team of paediatricians, Allied Health specialists and administratiive staff from their close confines at the Child Development Service Nambour Hospital to a much more suitable location at Wises Rd.

 It had been the dream of then Director of Paediatrics, Dr Tom Hurley, to relocate the team to non-clinical space so they could work more efficiently and effectively with their children, many of whom reacted negatively to the sights, smells and sounds of a hospital setting.